 Craft Beer & Cider Festival Sunshine Coast

-The Craft Beer & Cider Festival Sunshine Coast was designed to help you road test some of the best craft beers from around Australia.
+Having been successfully run in the past three consecutive years, (in past years it was held in Bokarina), the Craft Beer & Cider Expo on the Sunshine Coast was designed to help revellers road test some of the best craft beers from around the country.

-Like a giant pop-up gastro-pub there will be an extensive selection of beers available, along with food vans and music.
-Offering 50ml tasting and over 200 beers you had better stock up on tokens (five included with the ticket) if you’re planning on making a day of it.
+Like a giant pop-up gastro-pub there’s an extensive selection of beers available along with food trucks and live music.
+Offering 50ml tasting and over 120 taps you had better stock up on tokens (five included with the ticket) if you’re planning on making a day of it.

-With over 5000 attendees in their first year (2017) we hope it becomes a regular event on the Sunshine Coast calendar.
+With over 5000 attendees in their first year (2017) hopefully this event becomes a mainstay on the Sunshine Coast calendar.